The Human Bridge: A Call to Integration

 The Socratic Solvent

-Socrates' method, involving a series of probing questions to stimulate critical thinking and expose underlying assumptions, is what dissolves dogma and provides the means of liberation from the deep archetypal channels of thought we sometimes find ourselves strangely attracted to.
+Socrates' method, involving a series of probing questions to stimulate critical thinking and expose underlying assumptions, is what dissolves dogma and provides the means of liberation from the deep archetypal streams of thought we sometimes find ourselves strangely attracted to.

 • Platonic (The Golden Spiral): The Transcendent Pattern (Universal architecture).